Modern Data File Formats

 This article suggests data file formats for modern systems, and explains some of the well-known formats that they can replace.

 All of the suggested formats are open, standardized and portable.
-If you need to work with other file formats, consider using a modern file format in your application and importing data or generating exports in other file formats as you need them.
+If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.

 JSON #